OverviewGeographical classification: Appennino Tosco-Emiliano e Tosco-Romagnolo > Appennino Parmense Orientale > Torricella

-Monte Torricella is a twice summit on a secondary ridge, starting from the main boundary ridge between Emilia-Romagna and Tuscany, and overlooking towards West the basin of Lago Verde and towards East Pratospilla with rocky and steep sides.
-It’s a summit entirely located in Parma province and belonging to the Eastern Appennino Parmense, frequently climbed all round year; a visit is particularly recommended in winter time, due to the very interesting ice-gullies lying on the Western side of the peak.
+Monte Torricella is a twice summit belonging to Appennino Parmense Orientale and located on a secondary branch starting from the main boundary ridge between Emilia-Romagna and Tuscany.
+The peak overlooks with rocky and steep sides both the basin of Lago Verde towards West and the sky station of Pratospilla towards East.
+It’s a summit entirely located in Parma province, frequently climbed all round year; an outing is particularly advisable in winter time, in reason to climb the interesting ice-gullies lying on the Western side of the peak.
 This face overlooks the Lago Verde basin m.
-1484 with some rocky spurs, giving the origin to some different gullies, rising from the indistinct basal slopes and becoming steeper in their upper part.
+1484 with some rocky spurs, originating some different gullies, rising from the indistinct basal slopes and becoming steeper in their upper part.

 The most interesting sector of Western face is located on the right and runs between two gullies: a wide slope-gully named Canalone dei Ghiri on the left hand side, rising to a wide saddle, and a direct narrow gully, named Canale dei Merli, on the right hand side.
 In the middle of the summit ridge the wide obvious saddle separates the true summit, the Southern one, the highest, lying on the right, from the easier conventional summit, the Northern, on the left, where is located the summit cross.

 Getting ThereThe starting point is Pratospilla m.
 1351, a sky station located nearby the great lake named Lagastrello and the village of Rigoso in the Eastern Appennino Parmense.